The following researchers are currently participating in the current project:

 Sebastià Giralt (lead researcher)

 Tenured assistant professor at the Universitat Autònoma de Barcelona.
 His research has primarily centred on medieval medicine, magic and astrology.
 His main avenue of research is the medical corpus of Arnau de Vilanova, whose writings on practical medicine and the occult arts he has studied, as well as their survival in the Early Modern Age.
-He also has extensive experience in developing online teaching and disseminative materials, especially by creating the Labyrinthus portal and participating in Chiron.
+He also has extensive experience in developing online teaching and disseminative materials, especially by creating the Labyrinthus portal.
 Further information is available on his personal website.

 Jaume Mensa Valls